Ron Hines DVM PhD

 Rule number two is never rush into a purchase.
 Take your time – impulse shopping is never a good idea.
 The seller of a puppy should also allow you to have it examined by your own veterinarian before purchase.
 When you pick out a puppy, don’t choose the largest or the smallest, the fearful or the shyest.
 One that is in between in all respects is often the best choice.

-What is The Best Age to Buy My Puppy ?
+What is The Best Age to Buy My Puppy?

 The best age to buy a puppy is when they are 8-12 weeks old.
 Puppies should not be separated from their mother until they are 8 weeks of age.
 Beware of mature or half-grown puppies offered by breeders.
 Mature or half-grown mixed breed puppies from Animal Shelters are generally fine.

-What Should I Look For When Choosing a Puppy ?
+What Should I Look For When Choosing a Puppy?

 Choosing the right puppy is so important – read as much as you can on the subject at a number of different websites – not just this one.
 But disregard A.K.C., PetsMart, Petco and other similar profit-driven advice.
-Their interests is not your interest.
+Their interests are not your interest.
 Institutions with a political or ethical agenda generally put a spin on their advice that favors their cause.
-That advice can be oblivious to you and your pet’s long term interests.
+That advice can be oblivious to you and your pet’s long-term interests.
 Read some of my links at the top of this page and the links on those pages as well.

-Do I Need to Puppy-Proof My House ?
+Do I Need to Puppy-Proof My House?

 You most certainly do!

 Puppies are very destructive, fun-loving critters.
 Just accept that if an object is within a puppy’s reach, it is going to get chewed up.
 Puppies have a deep-set urge to chew on any and everything.
-So make the decision early on that the puppy will not have free range of your house.
+So make the decision early on that the puppy will not have free-range of your house.
 Plan on it living temporarily in a playpen, on a porch, enclosed patio or other room with a mopable floor that can be puppy-proofed.
 Puppies love to chew electrical wires, eat inedible foams, cardboard and plastic, leather and cloth items.
 Amazingly, most of these items pass through the puppy without more than some colic and diarrhea.
 But some result in medical emergencies.

 Keep plenty of rawhide and similar chew sticks available for your puppy.
 Try to purchase American or European-made products from a reputable company.
 When you catch your puppy chewing on something he shouldn’t reprimand him with an oral NO!
 When it is a safe alternative you have given him praise him effusively.
 Children’s toys make exceptionally poor and dangerous puppy toys.

 There will be a lot of backsliding because a puppy’s urge to chew is so great.
 Don’t criticize a puppy too much.
 Try to clear non-chewable items from his environment instead or restrict the pups roaming area.
 When items cannot be removed (such as doors, etc.) some suggest a bitters spray.
 It has been my experience that those sprays rarely work.
 Besides, their horrible taste tends to eventually get on everything in the house.
-You puppy ain’t misbehavin’ – its just part of training your new puppy
+Your puppy ain’t misbehavin’ – it’s just part of training your new puppy

-How Should I handle Puppies and Small Children ?
+How Should I handle Puppies and Small Children?

 My children were about 7-8 years old before they were mature enough to interact with small puppies.
 If your children are younger, you might consider delaying purchase of a puppy for a few years.
 If you do purchase a puppy while you have younger children, you will need to keep both the kids and the puppies under close supervision when they are together.
 You also need to have that puppy checked carefully by your veterinarian for parasites of all kinds.
 I suggest a PCR stool test for worms – not just a standard fecal flotation. (see here)